I Love You (Cole Porter song)

 "I Love You" is a song written by Cole Porter in 1944 for his stage musical Mexican Hayride.

+Background

 The New York Times reviewed the show, saying, among other things: "Of Mr. Porter's score, the best number bears the title almost startling in its forthrightness, "I Love You," and is the property of Mr. Evans" (Wilbur Evans).

 However, the rather generic lyrics of the song were due to a challenge given by Porter.
 His friend Monty Woolley contended that Porter's talent lay in the off-beat and the esoteric, maintaining that he could never take a cliché title like "I Love You" and write lyrics that included the banal sentiment: "It's spring again, and birds on the wing again" and be successful.
 Porter accepted the challenge with the result that the song eventually topped the hit parade.
 Porter remarked that the "superior melody overcame the ordinary lyric".